BigQuery Day

 BigQuery Day is built for people who run BigQuery in production and are responsible for cost, performance, governance, reliability, and data trust.

 A mix.
-Some sessions will be live, and some may be pre-recorded to keep pacing tight.
-Live Q&A takes place at the end of each session.
+Some sessions were live, and some were pre-recorded to keep pacing tight.
+Live Q&A took place at the end of and during each session.

 Will I get access to recordings?